WiX-Toolset-Pills-15mg/Major-Upgrade/doc/article/README.md

     UpgradeCode="6da0fe4e-4c88-4e10-a39e-dd7a4346de53">
 ```

-The Product's Id will be generated at build time by WiX Toolset.
+A new Product Id will be generated at build time by WiX Toolset.

 Copy the results from the `bin\Release` directory into a new directory.
 For example `Major Upgrade v2.0.0.0`.